KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 These are not fixed readings.
 They are **structurally consistent** with the Zenetist framework,
-offered as patterns to deepen the soul’s remembering.
+offered as patterns to deepen the soul's remembering.

 🌳⇅ 🗺️📜 ⚙️ ∽ ⧉∥⧉